How Soon Should I See a Doctor and Injury Attorney After an Auto Accident?

 • Balance issues

 If you are experiencing any of these symptoms after an accident, you may have a concussion.
 This is a potentially life-threatening medical condition.
 It is essential to see a doctor.
-If you have already seen a doctor but did not discuss the possibility of a concussion, do not hesitate to follow up with another appointment.
+If you have already seen a doctor but did not discuss the possibility of a concussion, schedule a follow-up appointment.
+For those injured as pedestrians, speaking with pedestrian accident lawyers can also help you understand your legal rights after a head injury.

 Car Accidents Can Cause Serious Soft Tissue Injuries

 Another issue that may develop in the days after a car accident is a soft tissue injury.
 These injuries affect the muscles, tendons, ligaments, and other soft tissue.
-They can cause terrible pain and even mobility issues if left untreated.
-Soft tissue injuries will not show up on an x-ray.
+They can cause severe pain and even mobility issues if left untreated.
+Soft tissue injuries often do not show up on an X-ray.

-7 Delayed Injury Symptoms Never to Ignore after a Car Accident
+7 Delayed Injury Symptoms You Should Not Ignore After A Car Accident

-• Keep receipts for any medications you take (whether prescription or over-the-counter) and any assistive devices you need.
+• Keep receipts for all medications you take, whether prescription or over-the-counter, as well as any assistive devices you use.
 This might include crutches, back braces, slings, bandages, and other medical supplies.

 • Maintain a journal or diary about your injuries and medical care.
 Be specific about everything.
 Include such details as your degree of pain on a scale from 1-10, the amount of sleep you are getting, and any other inconvenience you experience from your injuries.